renerocksai/real-prog-qwerty/README.md

 **Note:** I re-introduced both the delete key and the Windows key.
 The DEL key is super-important if I want to get into my computer's BIOS.
 The WIN key can be useful for an extra key layer in i3 or other software.

+### The many uses of the CAPS-LOCK key

-While I originally had mapped the ESC key onto the useless CAPS LOCK key, I noticed that reaching for the CAPS LOCK key with my pinkie is a sub-optimal solution for a frequently used key.
+While originally I had mapped the ESC key onto the useless CAPS LOCK key, I noticed that reaching for the CAPS LOCK key with my pinkie is a sub-optimal solution for a frequently used key.
 It leads to my other fingers slightly moving to the left, following the pinkie - slightly leaving the home row.
 It gets even worse with the TAB key, where often my palms leave their resting position.
 So I eventually remapped CAPS LOCK to TAB, which I only use in browsers or for completion in neovim (which is something I contemplate changing) or the shell.

 ESC, then SHIFT is a combination I use very frequently, as a neovim user.
 ESC gets me back to normal mode and SHIFT is used to press the colon key to enter command mode.
 While I could get into the habit of pressing CTRL+C instead of ESC, I mapped the escape key onto the thumb cluster.
 Above it, I also mapped the SHIFT key.
 So to enter vim commands, my left thumb doesn't need to travel a lot.

+As a further improvement, I simply mapped <kbd>;</kbd> to <kbd>:</kbd> in normal mode in neovim.
+No more SHIFT-ing to enter command mode.

 With above re-mappings, I find myself staying on the home row literally all the time which is a difference that feels like super-powers.
 It is a game changer.
 I am glad I stopped using CAPS LOCK for ESC stuffs.

+Further down the road, I discovered that the Advantage2 offers a "keypad" layer which can be totally customized. **AN EXTRA LAYER!!!** This layer comes in super handy!
+It allows having all the hard-to-reach symbols in or close to the home row.
+I configured it this way:

+- numeric digits reachable without SHIFT
+- symbol row similar to "normal" mode, but also including <kbd><</kbd> and <kbd>></kbd>
+- hard to reach symbols like <kbd>%</kbd>, <kbd>&</kbd>, <kbd>`</kbd>, <kbd>~</kbd> at easier-to-reach and easy-to-remember places

+To toggle between the new layer and the normal layer, I re-mapped CAPS-LOCK once again :smile:.

 Keys I don't really use, are CTRL, ALT, SHIFT, and ESC on the right thumb cluster.
 They are mapped the way they are for symmetry reasons for the odd case I need them.
 Transfering symmetrical movements from one hand to the other seems to work well for me - it's not like learning a completely new key mapping.
 It is as if my right thumb asks, "What would left thumb do?"